You are viewing a story from harrypotterfanfiction.com

 Her heart broke for him, wondering what other sad and horrifying things might’ve happened in his home.

 “Don’t feel too sorry for me.
 I held on to my bitterness and anger far too long and was determined to ruin Christmas forever just to get back at my father for what he did.
 So, really it’s only been my fault the past several years with my own stubbornness.”

 He wasn’t sure why, perhaps it was her sorrowful expression, but he wanted her to understand something very important to him.
 It was something that he had never actually told anyone before now.

 “Please understand.
 It is not material things that I want anyway.
 Things are not important to me.
 What do you give a wealthy child that can get anything he wants, no matter the time of year?” he paused.
 “A good memory, Granger.
 A good experience.
 A happy moment in time.
 Those are the things I crave most, as I don’t have very many of them,” he confessed.

 Hermione looked up and studied him.
 She couldn’t believe what she was hearing.
 He was deep in thought, no doubt that his mind was searching for one… a good memory and quite possibly coming up short.

 She thought of everything he had said and began to make the connection between his past and the future piece of his dream.

 “It reminded me of everything my father ever did and probably future things he hasn’t even done yet.”
 He pondered that thought for a moment, but continued.
-“You were giving me the dog as a Christmas gift, which was the reason why I lost my mind over it.”
-He said somberly.
-“Anyway… I ended up throwing a curse at the thing.
+“You were giving me the dog as a Christmas gift, which was the reason why I lost my mind over it.” he explained somberly.
+“Anyway… I ended up casting a curse at the thing.
 You survived, but…”

 For a split second he thought of telling her the rest… that in his dream her last name was Malfoy and she was very pregnant with his child.